sheilbronn/Manage-Gluon-MQTT/README.md

 * _sh_: Invoke a remote SSH shell on the remote host (limited to A,B for security reasons)
 * _discovery-update_: Issue all auto-discovery announcements as well as the values.
 * _discovery-delete_: Remove all retained messages for auto-discovery.
-* _wifistatus_ ...
+* _wifistate_ ...
 * _wifidown_ ...
-* _wifiup_: Return the status of the public Freifunk wifi interface, or switch it down or up
+* _wifiup_: Return the state of the public Freifunk wifi interface, or switch it down or up
 * _wifissid_: Change name of public Wifi interface (within Freifunk community boundaries if applicable)
 * _channel24_ : Change the WiFi channel of the public Freifunk wifi network (for the 2.4 Ghz channel only)
 * _limit_: limit throughput (ingress and egress)